bodrick/awesome/TOPICS.md

 *   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏

 ## codeshift

 *   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏

-## eslint-rules

-*   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
-Write declarative codemods in a simplest possible way 😏